AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/oscp.md

 <hr>

 1. **The Target Machine**<br><br>
-     As the hint states above, we are given the target machine's IP address right away.
+     As the hint states above, we are given the target machine's IP address right away.<br>
      ![step1]({{ site.baseurl }}/images/vulnhubs/oscp/oscp1_1.png)